-We started working on the flagship PAX A920 — a portable, touchscreen Terminal with integrated printer operting on top of Android.
+We started working on the flagship PAX A920 — a portable, touchscreen Terminal with an integrated printer operating on top of Android.

-Thank to the feature-reachness of the app we’ve had an oportunity to influence its Information Architecture so the End-User gets a Product that has a clear logican structure.
+Thanks to the feature-richness of the app we’ve had an opportunity to influence its Information Architecture so the End-User gets a Product that has a clear logical structure.

 Then we have enriched all sales transactions with vector-based animations of card-usage methods, and in key messages, such as informing about the success of the transaction or its rejection, we used vector-animated icons as well.